Culturally Relevant Writing Module

 Music, Culture, Literature, Writing (MCLW)

-During the summer of 2014, ITY launched a culturally relevant writing module during the San Diego two-week pedagogical agenda.
-During the San Diego Program, with support from LCM and the UCSD Vice Chancellor's Equality Diversity and Inclusion Office, youth utilized their distinct funds of knowledge to hone their academic writing skills and unleash their creative power as a strategic tool to help embrace their agency and voices.
+During the summer of 2014-16, ITY launched a culturally relevant writing module for the San Diego two-week pedagogical agenda.
+With support from La Clase Magica, UCSD Vice Chancellor's EDI Office, youth utilized their distinct funds of knowledge to hone their academic writing skills and unleash their creative power as a strategic tool to help embrace their agency and voices.

 • Informative/Explanatory Writing

 • Creative Writing

 Young Native Scholars Writer’s Workshop 2017-18